 A young carer can access a range of online information and advice, or other forms of support.
 These should be available on the local authorities’ website.

 You can also access support via local or national carers’ organisations.
-Guidance for carers has been published by Carers Wales.
+Carers Trust Wales has published a helpful guide for young carers.

 Local carer centres and young carer services

 Local carer centres and young carer services have made adjustments to the way that they conduct their business.
 Where they cannot safely offer face-to-face support, most offer alternative forms of support online, or over the phone.
 You may be able to find the information or advice you are looking for on their websites.

 Organisations offering support

 Meic - the helpline service in Wales for children and young people up to the age of 25.

 The Welsh Government’s Hwb website provides a wide range of information, advice and resources.
 Please check the site for updates either on the main public page or by logging into your account (if you have one).